vimeo/vimeo-networking-java/README.md

 ```groovy
 compile 'com.vimeo.networking:vimeo-networking:1.1.0'
 ```

+### JitPack
+Add jitpack.io to as a repository.
+[Instructions](https://jitpack.io/docs/#how-to).

+To use the latest build: `compile 'com.github.vimeo:vimeo-networking-java:SNAPSHOT'`

+To use a build from a specific commit: `compile 'com.github.vimeo:vimeo-networking-java:COMMIT_HASH'`

 ### Submodule
 We recommend using JCenter, but if you'd like to use the library as a submodule: